kantarjiev/BAMRU-Org/README.md

 ## Overview

 BAMRU.org is a public-facing website composed of static assets. (html, css, images, javascript).
+A live version of this website is at TBD.

-A site generator called [MiddleMan](http://middlemanapp.com) is used to generate the static assets.
+A site generator called [MiddleMan](http://middlemanapp.com) is used to generate the static assets from page templates.

+Templates are in plain-text formats like [Markdown](http://en.wikipedia.org/wiki/Markdown), [ERB](http://en.wikipedia.org/wiki/ERuby) and [Slim](http://slim-lang.com).

 The static assets can be served from any webserver.
-For convenience and cost-savings, we use GitHub pages as the server host.
+For convenience and cost-savings, we use [GitHub Pages](https://pages.github.com) as the server host.

 Using MiddleMan, the editing workflow generally follows this cycle: